 5. Richard Gomez and the “light bulb” scandal

 Moment of truth: Due to lack of evidence, Richard’s scandal now gravitates more to fiction than fact.
 For one, Jaime Zobel de Ayala is wealthy enough to afford a much more expensive dildo than a cheap light bulb.
-That is, if ever the incident actually happened.
+That is if the incident actually happened at all.
 Ayala is also happily married with 7 children and very busy with his business empire to even involve himself in such a scandalous relationship.
 [Image source]

 Moment of truth: Judging by the way he speaks and his physical attributes, it’s sufficed to say that the Bongbong we see today is the same as yesterday.
 Although the real intention behind the urban legend is still unknown, we can only assume that it’s political in nature.
 Because Bongbong was the only son of the late president, the opposition probably foresaw him as the next big threat.
-And so the start of the public clamor about Bongbong and his alleged clone.
+And soon started the public clamor about Bongbong and his alleged clone.
 [Image source]

 2. John Lloyd, Shaina, and the “Vagina Lock” Rumor

-Moment of truth: To silence the rumormongers, Robina Gokongwei-Pe has made it clear once and for all that the urban legend about her twin brother never existed.
+Moment of truth: To silence the rumormongers, Robina Gokongwei-Pe has made it clear once and for all: her twin brother never existed.
 In 2008, while giving a speech at the University of the Philippines’ School of Economics, Robina jokingly said that the snake man is now a handbag being sold in the department store.
 Whether or not it was used by Robinson’s competitors to discourage their customers is still unknown.